 - An accelerated electrically charged particle produces and transmits an electrical and magnetic field.
 These are transmitted in the form of waves known as electromagnetic waves or electromagnetic radiations.

 - He stated that light also possesses an electrical and magnetic field, and it is also known as electromagnetic radiations or e.m.w.

-- All these electromagnetic radiations do not require any medium and can travel in a vacuum.
+- Electromagnetic waves do not require a medium i.e., they can travel in a vacuum too.